 There are great hiking opportunities all across the Midwest.
-But Wisconsin will always be my first choice.
+But Wisconsin hiking will always be my first choice.
 The people of Wisconsin are dedicated to maintaining great hiking and biking trails across their state.
 Thanks to some rugged glacier action, Wisconsin has unique and diverse topography to explore.
-I hope you enjoy my favorite hikes in Wisconsin.
+This is my list of the 10 best hikes in Wisconsin.
 Share your choices in the comments.
 I am always looking for new adventures!

 Let’s Go!
-Learn Things about Hiking in Wisconsin…
+Learn Things about the 10 Best Hikes in Wisconsin…

 #1 Kettle Moraine Southern Unit

 Kettle Moraine State Forest swoops through Southeast Wisconsin along the pathway of kettles, moraines, ridges and lakes created by the last receding glacier.
 This State Forest is comprised of parks, campgrounds, hiking trails, biking trails and recreational lakes.
 The Kettle Moraine State Forest is divided into Southern and Northern Units.
-In my humble opinion, I love the hiking opportunities in the Southern Unit best.
+In my humble opinion, the absolute best hiking in Wisconsin can be found in the Southern Unit.
 Fat tire bikers also flock to this Southern Unit.
 There are three main trail systems within the Southern Unit.
 Map (pdf)

 Scuppernong Trail System

-Scuppernong Trail System is the most northern collection of trails.
+Scuppernong Trail System is the most northern collection of hiking trails in the Kettle Moraine Southern Unit.
 It is best accessed from County Rd ZZ just off of Hwy 67.
 A couple of the trails will also access the Pinewoods Campgrounds and Ottawa Lake Campgrounds.
 As with much of the Kettle Moraine State Forest, the Ice Age Trail winds its way through this trail system as well as the other two systems.
 Along the eastern edge, there is access for equestrians and snowmobiles.

 Emma Carlin Trail System